XavierAraujo/pygeek-stellar/README.md

 Also the private key of the generated Stellar addresses is being saved in plain text in a configuration file.
 This is a severe security issue and it should be fixed in the future.

 ## How to contribute
-Here are ideas how you can contribute to this project:
+Here are some ideas on how you can contribute to this project:

 - Clone this repository and submit a pull request that fixes a bug or adds a new feature.
 - Create issue tickets for potential improvements.